ChristofferNicklassonLenswayGroup/application-kubernetes/README.md

 Kubernetes is an open-source system for automating deployment, scaling and management of containerised applications that was originally designed by Google.

+***Please note that these integrations have been made available as early release beta software and not officially supported for production use.
+These Beta releases are provided on an “as is” and “as available” basis.
+Opsview does not give any warranties, whether express or implied, as to the suitability or usability of these releases.***

+***Opsview will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of the use of any of these Beta releases***

 ## What You Can Monitor

 Monitors the performance and system health of your Kubernetes environment (BETA)